 you off the face of the earth.
 Shadow Link is fast, agile, and capable of

 blocking most of your attacks.
-It’s going to take all your sword-skill to come
+Its going to take all your sword-skill to come

 out of this fray on top.